Mzimba Kafukule Constituency

 Mzimba Kafukule Constituency is a constituency for the National Assembly of Malawi, located in the Mzimba District of Malawi's Northern Region.

 Description

 It is one of 13 constituencies in Mzimba District.
 It elects one Member of Parliament by the first past the post system.
 The constituency has wards electing councillors for the Mzimba District.

 Members of parliament

 In the 2025 election there were eight candidates for the seat including candidates from the major political parties in Malawi.
-Madalitso Chidumu Bayoli was the person chosen and she was an independent.
+Madalitso Baloyi was the person chosen and she was an independent.
+Baloyi was made the Minister of Health after she was elected.